 Other improvements include the installation of an energy-saving device known as the ‘Weather Adopted Duct’.
 The thrust generated by this duct increases propulsive efficiency and this, along with ‘Hybrid Fins’ attached to the rudder to reduce rotational losses from the propellers, help to further improve efficiency.
 Fitted with newly improved hull lines and a modern, straight stern, Berge Sarstein is able to carry slightly more cargo.
 She is also the first in our fleet to be equipped with a chemical-type Ballast Water Treatment System.

 Berge Sarstein was officially named on 2 November 2016 after Mount Sarstein in Austria.
 The mountain is elevated at an impressive 1,975 metres above sea level and is known to be a challenging climb due to its very steep slopes.

 ABOUT BERGE CHO OYU

-Berge Cho Oyu is installed with ‘ENSaver’, an energy monitoring software that provides a dashboard overview of all vital sensors to ensure the vessel runs on optimum parameters.
-The software also analyzes and indicates the impact of weather and hull on the movement of the ship, which enables us to assess and continuously manage her energy usage.
+Berge Cho Oyu was installed with ‘ENSaver’, an energy monitoring software that provides a dashboard overview of all vital sensors to ensure the vessel runs on optimum parameters.
+The software also analyses and indicates the impact of weather and hull on the movement of the ship, which enables us to assess and continuously manage her energy usage.
 Her main engine is highly efficient, with exhaust gas boilers installed in order to recover waste heat from the main and auxiliary engines.
-As with all our recent new builds, she is equipped with a Ballast Water Treatment System to prevent migration of invasive aquatic species in the vessel’s ballast water.
+As with all our recent new builds, she was equipped with a Ballast Water Treatment System to prevent migration of invasive aquatic species in the vessel’s ballast water.